 As we age, our skin thins and loses elasticity as its natural collagen framework deteriorates.
-Cosmetic filler injections are performed to replenish the skin’s natural consistency, giving the skin a plumper, smoother and more youthful appearance.
-They can also be used to add volume to areas which have become deflated with ageing or weight fluctuations or to areas that are deficient naturally in some people.
+Cosmetic filler injections are performed to replenish the skin’s natural consistency.
+This treatments gives the skin a plumper, smoother and more youthful appearance.
+Cosmetic Fillers can also be used to add volume to areas which have become deflated with ageing or weight fluctuations or to areas that are deficient naturally in some people.

 Cosmetic fillers may contain local anaesthesia and are injected with a tiny needle into the skin or deeper tissues.
 Several injections may be needed, depending on the length and depth of the wrinkle or the site requiring soft tissue augmentation.

 Dr Hanikeri has over ten years experience of injecting soft tissue fillers.
 The injections are may be performed by Mr Hanikeri himself, though often his nurse will perform the injections under his supervision.
 In some cases, pre treatment topical anaesthetic creams or nerve blocks can be applied.
 Steps are taken to minimise the pain from the injections so the procedure is usually well tolerated.

 These products are safe, time-tested and effective.
 They provide immediate results in most cases.

 There is little or no downtime for injectable soft tissue fillers - patients can resume work and all normal activities.

 There is no need to obtain tissue from another part of the body.